glumpyfish/godot_redux/README.md

 ## Usage

-The following files must be added to "Scene > Project Settings > AutoLoad":
+The following files can be added to "Scene > Project Settings > AutoLoad" so that they are loaded first:
 * `store.gd`
 * `action_types.gd`
 * `actions.gd`
 * `reducers.gd`

+The `main.gd` script should then be attached to a root node, or a node that loads before any of the actions are used.

 ## Basics